How long do SSDs store data without power?

 SSD Data Retention and Usage (Wear Level)

-The data retention period that we discussed above is generally for the SSDs with low wear.
-So, even if your SSD is an MLC, but has surpassed 50% of its P/E cycles, its data retention capabilities will be reduced to more than half of the original.
+The data retention period we discussed above is generally applicable to SSDs with low wear.
+So, even if your SSD is an MLC and has surpassed 50% of its P/E cycles, its data retention capabilities will be reduced to more than half of the original.
 This will happen for all kinds of SSDs.
-However, if your SSD is TLC and QLC, and its wear has reached near the end limits, you should not use it to store any important data without power.
-Some worn-out SSD can even start to lose their data just within a week.
+However, if your SSD is TLC or QLC and its wear level has reached near the end of its limits, you should not use it to store any critical data without power.
+Some worn-out SSDs can even start to lose their data just within a week.

 Usage Condition (Wear Level)Data Retention (Years)